FailAcademy/learning/wdp-vancouver/_slides/week-06/02-php-cont.md

 # Agenda

-1. Cool PHP functions
+1. Useful PHP functions
-2. More on truthy/falsey
+2. More on truthy/falsey, booleans
 3. Alternative syntax
 4. Ternary Operators
 5. Handling arrays like a boss